Financial-Times/o-dom/README.md

 * Anything event related
 * Polyfills (use browserFeatures in origami.json for that)
 * Anything that is has a good chance of being specific to a single component use case

+---

+## Contact

+If you have any questions or comments about this component, or need help using it, please either [raise an issue](https://github.com/Financial-Times/o-dom/issues), visit [#ft-origami](https://financialtimes.slack.com/messages/ft-origami/) or email [Origami Support](mailto:origami-support@ft.com).

 ----